Internship

 Internship Process

-If you are interested in registering for HUSV 4994 for the upcoming Fall semester you are required to submit an application online and meet with the internship coordinator.
+If you are interested in registering for HUSV 4994 for the upcoming Fall semester you are required to submit an application online and meet with the internship coordinator, Natalia Stone.
+Students will be unable to enroll in the course until their application is submitted and they meet with the internship coordinator.
+We recommend joining the Human Services Program’s LinkedIn group page.

 Who

-All majors and combined majors with Human Services are required to complete a one-semester internship during the Fall semester.
+All majors and combined majors with Human Services are encouraged to complete one internship during the Fall semester.

 What